Skip to main content

 Logs

-• Discrete timestamped records of events that capture contextual details about what happened
+• Discrete timestamped records of events with contextual details

-• essential for root cause analysis and debugging specific failure scenarios.
+• essential for root cause analysis and debugging specific failure scenarios; most effective when structured (JSON) and correlated with traces via trace_id.

 Metrics